The program is not made for the marine environment, and it can not compute any effects of stratification due to salinity gradients.

 Download SSIIM 1 for 32 bits Linux (7.
 November 2007, 1.1 MB) The version does not use DLL files and it does not have a user interface.
 It is compiled on SUSE Linux, but should also work on other Linux versions.

-Download SSIIM 1 for 64 bits Linux (28.
-June 2010, 1.5 MB) The version does not use DLL files and it does not have a user interface.
-It is compiled on a Linux cluster with Xeon processors.
+Download SSIIM 1 for 64 bits Linux (2.
+November 2014, v.
+47, 1.3 MB) The version does not use DLL files and it does not have a user interface.
+It is compiled on a PC with Inter processor and SUSE Linux.

 Download SSIIM 1 for IBM p575+ (8.
 August 2011, 2.4 MB) The version does not use DLL files.
 It is compiled on a 64 bits AIX operating system.